adhbh/ewa-graphql/Readme.md

 })
 ```
 There are 2 things to note here:
-1. The arguments can only be of type scalar, enum or a list of scalars or enums.
+1. The query arguments can only be of type scalar, enum or a list of scalars or enums.

 2. When we write the GraphQL schema, we will also have to provide the resolve method which will be invoked by the GraphQL execution engine when data are actually queried.

 That means, when `user` field is queried from `QueryType`, it will first execute the resolve method on the `user` field, and the data returned is an instance of `UserType` object.

 Also,
 1. The first parameter of resolve function is the data returned from the parent object (in the above case, parent object is the default object called `root`).

 2. The second parameter are the `arguments` for that particular field.
 (In this case: `{ login: 'xyz' }` )

-The third argument is context about which we will talk in upcoming tutorials.
+The third argument is context about which you will learn in upcoming tutorials.

 We can use `resolve` to transform the data as we require.
 We will now demonstrate this in `UserType` object.
 ```